Weekly Trader's Outlook

 Economic Data, Rates & the Fed

-- Initial Jobless Claims: Initial applications for US jobless benefits decreased 9K from last week to 198K, which was well below the 212K economists had expected.
-Continuing Claims fell to 1.884M from 1.903M week-over-week.
+- Initial Jobless Claims: Initial applications for US jobless benefits rose by 4K from last week to 212K, which was below the 216K economists had expected.
+Continuing Claims declined 31K from the prior week to a seasonally adjusted 1.833M.

 Technical Take